limbosworld/NMS-The-Purge/README.md

 ### Note:
 * This was done on NMS 4.08 and with the help of NMSSaveEditor 1.11.3 (the goatfungus one).
 I would be happy to post another save editor's file on Github if someone want's to convert it for me.

-* There is about 6 hours of playtime which was mostlty spent warping back and forth between planets, clicking countless dialog boxes and performing all those tasks the game sends you on.
-It wasn't a lot of fun, it just takes time getting through it.
+* There is almost 6 hours of playtime which was mostlty spent warping back and forth between planets, clicking countless dialog boxes and performing all those tasks the game sends you on.
+It's not hard doing those missions (especially in creative mode) ... it just takes time getting through it all.

 * Don't forget to change your game mode or difficulty settings to what you like... then get a better multi-tool, ship and freighter.
 #### Happy hunting travler!